nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

-KRKNWK-10589: CHIP Tool for Android crashes when commissioning a Matter device In random circumstances, CHIP Tool for Android crashes when trying to connect to a Matter device over Bluetooth® LE.
+KRKNWK-10589: CHIP Tool for Android crashes when commissioning a Matter device In random circumstances, CHIP Tool for Android crashes when trying to connect to a Matter device over Bluetooth LE.

   **Workaround:** Restart the application and try to commission the Matter device again.
   If the problem persists, clear the application data and try again.